-If we know that you don’t want us to look at your information as part of an inspection process, we will respect your wishes, other than in rare circumstances explained in our Code of Practice on Confidential Personal Information.
+If we know that you don’t want us to look at your information as part of an inspection process, we will respect your wishes, other than in rare circumstances which are explained in our Code of Practice on Confidential Personal Information.

 Other information we receive from care services